 - 15.1.
-The Company shall have a Board of Directors consisting of one or more Directors. - The number of directors shall be determined by the Meeting of Priority Shareholders. - 15.2.
+The Company shall have a Board of Directors consisting of one or more Directors.

+The number of directors shall be determined by the Meeting of Priority Shareholders. - 15.2.
 The directors are appointed by the General Meeting on the basis of a binding nomination of at least two persons for every vacancy, which is prepared by the Meeting of Priority Shareholders.

-The binding nomination must be prepared within two months after a vacancy requiring filling - If the Meeting of Priority Shareholders does not exercise its right to prepare a binding nomination or do so on time, the General Meeting is free in its appointment. - The General Meeting may always lift the binding character of the nomination pursuant to a resolution adopted by at least two-thirds of the votes cast representing more than half of the issued capital. - 15.3.
-The General Meeting may suspend or dismiss the directors at any time; this suspension or dismissal takes effect immediately as of the day that the General Meeting adopts this resolution or as of a different date in the future as decided by the general meeting.
+The binding nomination must be prepared within two months after a vacancy requiring filling arises.

+If the Meeting of Priority Shareholders does not exercise its right to prepare a binding nomination or do so on time, the General Meeting is free in its appointment.

+The General Meeting may always lift the binding character of the nomination pursuant to a resolution adopted by at least two-thirds of the votes cast representing more than half of the issued capital.

+- 15.3.
+The General Meeting may suspend or dismiss the directors at any time; this suspension or dismissal takes effect immediately as of the day that the General Meeting adopts this resolution or as of a different date in the future as decided by the general meeting. - 15.4.
-- 15.4.
 Unless it has been proposed by the Meeting of Priority Shareholders, a resolution to suspend or dismiss directors can only be adopted in the general meeting by at least two-thirds of the votes cast representing more than half of the issued capital. - 15.5.
 If the General Meeting has suspended a director, the general meeting must resolve within three months after the suspension takes effect to either dismiss the director, lift his suspension or maintain the suspension; if it fails to do so, the suspension expires.
 A suspension cannot be extended by more than three months in total, counted from the day on which the General Meeting adopted the resolution to maintain the suspension.
-If the General Meeting has not resolved within the time period for maintaining the suspension either to dismiss - 15.6.
+If the General Meeting has not resolved within the time period for maintaining the suspension either to dismiss the particular director or lift his suspension, the suspension expires. - 15.6.
 The remuneration and other employment conditions for each director individually are determined by the Meeting of Priority Shareholders.